 The Atlantic Road and the Atlantic Coast

-A 36-kilometer long stretch of road between the towns of Kristiansund and Molde.
-The Atlantic Road National Tourist Route runs from Kårvåg to Bud.
 There are several panoramic view- and rest areas with facilities in bold architectural forms along the Atlantic Road.
 Here you can experience both nature and architecture in great interaction.
-Some of the viewing platforms are also popular among anglers…and photographers.
+Some of the viewing platforms are also popular with anglers and photographers.

 Road Trip Geiranger – Trollstigen – The Atlantic Road